bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 One challenge we face when using an `object` for state is that we probably need to merge the current state value with the new state value.
 Why?
 Imagine we have a state object that already has multiple keys and values, and we need to add a new key and value.
-Well, we're in luck!
+Well, we’re in luck!
 React already has a solution for this: the set function returned by `useState` will accept a function called an "updater function" that’s passed the "pending" state value and returns a "next" state value.